 Spot Color: A single, solid ink color that is specified either by name or PMS number.

-4-Color Process: a system where a color image is separated into 4 different color values by the use of filters and screens (usually done digitally).
+4-Color Process: a system where a color image is separated into 4 different color values by the use of filters and screens (usually produced digitally, occasionally via 4 physical screens).
 The result is a color separation of 4 images, that when transferred to printing plates and printed on a printing press with the colored inks cyan (blue), magenta (red), yellow, and black, reproduces the original color image.
 These four colors can be combined to create thousands of colors.
+Files in RGB format must be converted to CMYK format.

-PMS - Pantone Matching System: a book of standardized color in a fan format used to identify, match and communicate colors in order to produce accurate color matches in printing.
+PMS - Pantone Matching System: a system of standardized colors used to identify, match and communicate colors in order to produce accurate color matches in printing.
 Each color has a coded number indicating instructions for mixing inks to achieve that color.

-Bleeds: printers cannot print right to the edge of a paper sheet.
-To create that effect, the printer must use a sheet, which is larger than the document size.
-Then the printer prints beyond the edge of the document size (usually 1/8”), then cuts the paper down to the document size.
+Bleeds: printers cannot print all the way to the edge of a paper sheet.
+To create that effect, the printer must use a sheet of paper that is larger than the desired document size.
+The equipment prints design beyond the edge of the document size (usually 1/8”), then cuts the paper down to the document size.

-Paper Proof: an impression of type or artwork on paper so the correctness and quality of the material to be printed can be checked.
+Paper Proof: an impression of your text or artwork on actual paper so the correctness and quality of the material to be printed can be checked.
 There is often an additional cost to this process.
 The lease expensive is a regular black and white emailed or faxed paper proof.

 Shipping Charges: the cost to bring the finished product from the manufacturer to your office.